icevixenn/MEDKIT/README.md

 -	registration,
 -	login,
--	sharing med kit with other users and vice versa,
+-	sharing medical kit with other users and vice versa,
 -	adding drugs selected from database (includes: number of tables in a package, expiry date, price),
 -	using drugs (quantity and date),
--	removing drugs from med kit,
+-	removing drugs from medical kit,
 -	viewing various statistics.